albertz/commandergenius/readme.txt

 Or you may paste this URL directly as an optional download in ChangeAppSettings.sh:
 MIDI music support (18 Mb)|http://sourceforge.net/projects/libsdl-android/files/timidity.zip/download

+SDL by default listens to the Volume Up and Volume Down hardware keys, and sends them to the application, instead of changing volume.
+Most users expect those keys to actually change volume, instead of performing some in-game action.
+To make SDL ignore those keys, and let the Android framework handle them instead, set RedefinedKeys="XXX YYY NO_REMAP NO_REMAP ZZZ BBB CCC" inside AndroidAppSettings.cfg, that is, the third and fourth keycode should be a special value "NO_REMAP" instead of SDL keycode.
+XXX, YYY and ZZZ are placeholders for SDL keycodes of other hardware keys - XXX is sent when user touches the screen and app is not using mouse or multitouch, YYY is for DPAD_CENTER/SEARCH keys, ZZZ is for MENU key, BBB is for BACK key, CCC is for CAMERA key.

 The ARM architecture has some limitations which you have to be aware about - if you'll access integer that's not 4-byte aligned you'll get garbage instead of correct value, and it's processor-model specific - it may work on some devices and do not work on another ones -